obay/rcmt/README.md

 web1	192.168.100.134	root    	22
 ```

-Now, let's add the resource files stubs.
+Now, let's add the resource file stubs.

 ### Adding a Package Resource File
 Run the following command to create a new resource file for a package
 ```bash
 rcmt resource package add php
 ```
-You should always check the details of the resource file to make sure they match what you want to do.
+You should always check the details of the generated resource file to make sure they match what you want to do.

 ### Create Template File
 rcmt looks at a folder called "templates" in the current working directory.
 If you don't have a templates directory created, make sure you create one and place the following file into it.